 - Agree time out from others, when required, without needing to ask for permission. - Identify a 'buddy' for the colleague to talk to outside of the work area. - Identify a 'time out space' to be able to go to 'clear their head'.

 Loss of Confidence

-- Ensure there are regular Personal Development Discussions. - Have regular protected time with their manager to discuss any issues. - Have agreed protected time to catch up with work.
+- Ensure there are regular Personal Development Discussions. - Have regular protected time with their line manager / chosen Councillor to discuss any issues. - Have agreed protected time to catch up with work.

 Poor Concentration